This post was most recently updated on October 7th, 2018

-Located at the lower Washington Heights area in NYC, the Hispanic Society of America is a century-old institution often mistaken as a sports or social club because of its name.
+Located in the lower Washington Heights area in NYC, the Hispanic Society of America is a century-old institution often mistaken for sports or social club because of its name.
 No less than The New York Times described it as the “most misunderstood” place in the city.

 Notwithstanding its weak efforts to attract more visitors, the HSA is a museum-cum-research library where one can find world-class paintings by Goya, Velázquez and El Greco, just to name a few.

 For Luisa Casella and Rosina Herrera, however, what they discovered here in April 2007 are more memorable than most things displayed in the museum.

 Tucked away in a cabinet at the 7th floor of the building were a group of 18 rare daguerreotypes of Manila from the 1840s, possibly the oldest photographic record of the Philippines ever discovered.

 At that time, Casella and Herrera were both Andrew W. Mellon Fellows from the Advanced Residency Program in Photograph Conservation (ARP).
 Their original plan was to rummage HSA’s photo collection and preserve what’s left.

 Things turned into a different direction when they found the Manila daguerreotypes inside a cardboard box.